ccf-2012/seedcross/README.md

 # SeedCross
-* A Web app to cross-seeding torrents in Deluge/qBittorrent/Transmission
+* A Web app to Cross-Seed torrents in Deluge/qBittorrent/Transmission
 * based on [CrossSeedAutoDL](https://github.com/BC44/Cross-Seed-AutoDL)

 ## Require